Medicare in Alabama

 You can also check with GoHealth.
 Our licensed insurance agents will review your coverage and show you how to get the most from your plan.
 And if other options are better fits, we’ll show you how.

-Medicare plans in Alabama are broken down into four parts: Original Medicare (Parts A and B), Medicare Advantage (Part C), Medicare Prescription Drug Plan (Part D) and Medicare Supplement Insurance (Medigap).
-If you’re new to Medicare in Alabama, the first choice you’ll need to make is whether you want to enroll in Original Medicare or Medicare Advantage.
+If you’re new to Medicare in Alabama, the first choice you’ll need to make is whether you want to enroll in Original Medicare (Parts A and B) or Medicare Advantage (Part C).
 Here’s an overview of each:

-Original Medicare plans in Alabama consist of two main parts: A and B. Each of these covers different things for Medicare enrollees.
+Original Medicare consists of two main parts: A and B. Each of these covers different things for Medicare enrollees.

 Medicare Advantage in Alabama